 - Technical MDA; and

-- Coal tar pitch, high temperature (because they contain polycyclic aromatic hydrocarbons (PAHs)).
+- Coal tar pitch, high temperature; anthracene oil (because they contain polycyclic aromatic hydrocarbons (PAHs)).

-Due to the authorisation requirement related to these substances, it is estimated that some 3 000 workplaces in the EU have reduced risks to workers either by containment or by replacing the chemicals with safer alternatives.
+Due to the authorisation requirement related to these substances, it is estimated that some 3 000 workplaces in the EU have reduced risks to workers either by enhanced risk management measures or by replacing the chemicals with safer alternatives.

 Chemicals that cause cancer are banned in the EU for consumer uses if they are present in a substance or in a mixture above a certain limit.
 Once a chemical gets a harmonised classification as a known or presumed carcinogen, the European Commission adds it to the list of REACH restrictions through a fast-track restriction procedure.
 The procedure also allows the Commission to tackle carcinogens in articles – an example of this is the restriction of 33 CMRs in clothing, textiles and footwear, which has applied since November 2020.

 In addition, all types of CMRs can be restricted through the normal REACH restriction process, which includes an assessment of risks by ECHA’s Committee for Risk Assessment (RAC) and of impacts to society by the Committee for Socio-economic Analysis (SEAC).

 There are already restrictions of cancer-causing chemicals in place under REACH including: